WHT-RBT/Node-SVG-Logo-Maker/README.md

 <br>

-## Test Instructions
+## Testing

-Test run using the command npm run test checking for a render() method.
+Below is video of the test ran using the command npm run test checking for use of a render() method.

 ![npm run test](lib/test.gif)